DataWithSyed/Quantitative-vs-Qualitative-Analysis/README.md

 > A strong analysis often **combines both approaches**, allowing data-driven insights (quantitative) to be enriched by contextual understanding (qualitative).

 ---

-## 📜 License

-This project is released under the **MIT License**.
-Free to use, modify, and share with proper credit.

----